Opening Date: Wednesday 5th September 2018

 While the PRPG2019 Cycle 2 Applicant Guidelines include a brief overview of the application process, applicants should refer to the System Help document, available through the NCRC Grant Tracker online system, for detailed instructions on how to use the system.
-In addition, a short training presentation can be found here.
-Please note that this is a Powerpoint Presentation with Audio and that it may autoplay once opened.
+A short training presentation can be found here.
+Please note that this PowerPoint presentation has accompanying audio which will auto play when opened.

 Incomplete, incorrectly completed, or late applications will not be considered.

 Applicants may apply to the NCRC for limited statistical/design support prior to submission; please contact the NCRC (email@example.com) if this is required.
 Please note that statistical support must be sought at least 1 month prior to submission of the application, as it may not be possible to accommodate requests for support closer to the deadline.

 |Call Closing||12 noon Wednesday 31st October 2018|

 |Project Start Date||The project must start within 3 months of the award being granted|